About the Fund

 - Academic merit (grade point average of 3.0 or higher on a 4.0 scale)

-- Intended use of the award as articulated on the award submission form (issued by the Office of Student Affairs)
+- Intended use of the award as articulated on the award submission form

 The receipt must be a first year graduate student in the College of Engineering at the University of Michigan at the time of receiving the award.
 The Award Committee will evaluate the applicants based on the academic merit and intended use of the award.
 First priority will be given to graduates coming from Universities in Nanjing, China.
 The Award is for the recipient’s first year at the University of Michigan and is not renewable.